hufyhang/jquery-pin/README.md

 ## Build

-To build jquery-pin, run `webpack --progress` under jquery-pin's directory.
+To build jquery-pin, run `npm run build`.

 The compiled output will be in `dist` directory.